top of page

 Free Queer Media for those on Turtle Island!

-Our team strives to make Bipan a safer place to experience representation and to embrace the queer community.
+Our Digital Art Collective strives to make BIPAN a safer place to experience representation and to embrace the queer community.

 We are not an ego-based space, we do not claim to know everything on these topics nor shame those who have not been educated within them.